-I've been featured in the likes of The Guardian and The New York Times, taught sewing workshops around London, been called "sewing's new star" by Mollie Makes and "Best for DIY Fashion” by Channel 4, given talks for the likes of Folksy and Enterprise Nation, sewn on telly in BBC2’s The Great British Sewing Bee, and written my first book which was published by Quadrille in May to over 100 five star reviews on Amazon (whaaat?!).
+I've been featured in the likes of The Guardian and The New York Times, taught sewing workshops around London, been called "sewing's new star" by Mollie Makes and "Best for DIY Fashion" by Channel 4, given talks for the likes of Folksy and Enterprise Nation, sewn on telly in BBC2’s The Great British Sewing Bee, and written my first book which was published by Quadrille in May to over 100 five star reviews on Amazon (whaaat?!).

 Stay in touch!